 So I gradually got to learn what needed doing and we progressed well then.
 We still had quite a lot of livestock and increased those, increased the cows, calves and used to have cattle to graze as well.
 They used to come from Market Harborough because Mr Overman was a great market man.
 He would send loads of cattle from Leicester market on the train.
 They could still come on the train because there was the old M and GN line, which went from Kings Lynn to Fakenham, that was still open in those days.
 It had stopped being a passenger line with the Beeching cuts.
 They kept the line open as far as East Rudham, where there was the granary.
 They got a contract with the granary for them to use the railways so they kept the line open for goods.
 Cattle used to come from Massingham Station and there was a cattle pen at the station.
 We used to walk them from there, which was about 2 miles I suppose to the farm.
 We were the last people to use that line for livestock.
 Then it continued going to the granary.
 We used to have fertiliser and things still come on the train.
 We used to go to the East Rudham station and unload them.
 In the early days, before my time, they used to send sugar beet by train from East Rudham station.
 All the sugar beet had to be thrown into the trucks by hand, heavy heavy work, same with the sugar beet going away on the lorries.
 The first haulier that we had didn’t have a loader, tractor loader so it was all thrown in the lorry by hand.
 They were quite small lorries, only about 10-ton lorries I suppose, but even so.
 I used to help the lorry driver sometimes, found it very hard, heavy work throwing sugar beet into a lorry.
 They got used to it, they got the knack of it, they were doing it 6 days a week or probably 7 because they load up on a Sunday for the Monday morning.

-I liked doing livestock, yes yes, I was interested.
+I liked doing livestock.
+I was interested.
 I always looked after the cows myself for a long while, when I sort of had more time in those days and did all the calving and everything else, it made long hours.
 I got married in 1966, we lived on in the farmhouse, first married.
 It wasn’t so bad when you lived on the farm, we used to pop out in the middle of the night if necessary, to a cow calving.
-After the children were born, we were 3 miles away from the nearest village where we lived, with school coming up, with our eldest girl, was coming up for 5, we moved to a cottage, we bought a cottage in Gayton, which was about 10 miles away from the farm.
+After the children were born, we were three miles away from the nearest village where we lived, with school coming up, with our eldest girl, was coming up for five, we moved to a cottage, we bought a cottage in Gayton, which was about 10 miles away from the farm.
 I had to drive that distance every day but at least we were living in our own place then, so we were more secure in a way, rather than in a tied occupation.
 It meant more travelling then really and so I was away for quite long hours and of course it was 7-day week job; always worked 7 days a week all my life really.
-There’s always been the livestock, can’t be a 5 day week with those.
+There’s always been the livestock, can’t be a 5-day week with those.

 Yes I was there for just on 42 years, 1959 to 2001, saw a lot of changes.
 Some of the worst years of the drought years was 1975 and 76, when it didn’t rain for 3 months or more.
 It was light land, the farm at Weasenham, quite sandy and gravely land, so all the crops just burnt up and we had virtually no crops at all.
 The grass was non-existent, I don’t know how we survived with the cows really, they got very lean I know.
 Some of the grass just died and it just took 3 or 4 years really to pull the farm back into shape again.
 We had our ups and downs through the years but enjoyable, I enjoyed every moment of it really.
 Towards the end, quite big upheavals, the main thing that really took all the enjoyment out of the farming was the BSE outbreak in 1996, which hit the cattle industry overnight really because we were into rearing beef cattle and the market just dropped away.

-airfield, just over the hedge sort of thing and they had a pig unit there then, which they used to feed all the swill from the canteens to pigs, which people did in those days.
+We didn’t actually get BSE no, but it crippled and we didn’t get Foot and Mouth in 1966.
+There was an outbreak and it was in the top of the farm, was West Raynham airfield, just over the hedge sort of thing and they had a pig unit there then, which they used to feed all the swill from the canteens to pigs, which people did in those days.
 They got Foot and Mouth in this pig unit, from all the waste I suppose.
 That was only just a field away from us but luckily we managed to keep clear of that, and did from the other.

 Brucellosis was a big set back as well because that was being eradicated through the 80’s I suppose.
 We had Brucellosis in the herd, we used to have to keep blood testing them every month, which meant a lot of extra work really, getting the cows all into the farm buildings so we could get them all through the crush and blood tested.
 Eventually we became clear of that, after about a couple of years.